-- D) Investment strategy: Triodos Investment Management (Triodos IM) has defined four stages in the investment process in order to attain the sustainable objectives of the fund: - Contribution to transitions (positive screening): Every (potential) investment is assessed in-depth on its thematic fit with the Triodos transitions, for which impact objectives have been defined. - Negative impact: In order to eliminate any significant negative impact, every (potential) investment goes through an exclusionary screening consisting of three steps: negative screening, check on controversies and ESG assessment.
-Every (potential) investment is assessed on its alignment with the Minimum Standards or the Sovereign Framework.
+D) Investment strategy: Triodos Investment Management (Triodos IM) has defined four stages in the investment process in order to attain the sustainable objectives of the fund:

+- Contribution to transitions (positive screening): Every (potential) investment is assessed in-depth on its thematic fit with the Triodos transitions, for which impact objectives have been defined. - Negative impact: In order to eliminate any significant negative impact, every (potential) investment goes through an exclusionary screening consisting of three steps: negative screening, check on controversies and ESG assessment.
+Every (potential) investment is assessed on its alignment with the Minimum Standards.
 During this stage, all PAIs and good governance criteria are taken into account. - Integrated analysis: The research team considers the outcomes of all three stages and analyses the investment impact, risk and return, which then leads to the investment decision. - Accelerate transitions (stewardship): Triodos IM frequently engages on environmental and social topics that are relevant to each company's individual business models, as well as on general corporate governance issues.

-E) Proportion of investments: The fund invests at least 85% of its net asset value in sustainable investments.
-The remaining (maximum 15%) will be regular sovereign bonds, cash or cash equivalents held as ancillary liquidity.
+E) Proportion of investments: The fund invests at least 90% of its net asset value in sustainable investments.
+The remaining (maximum 10%) will be cash or cash equivalents held as ancillary liquidity.
 The fund can invest no more that 10% of assets in other UCITS or other UCIs.

-At least 30% of the investments of the fund will be sustainable investments that contribute to an environmental objective.
-At least 30% of the investments of the fund will be sustainable investments that contribute to a social objective.
+At least 20% of the investments of the fund will be sustainable investments that contribute to an environmental objective.
+At least 50% of the investments of the fund will be sustainable investments that contribute to a social objective.

-The minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy is 5% (including and excluding sovereign bonds).
+The minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy is 2%.
 The Triodos transitions, which are used for the positive selection of the investments, encompass more environmentally sustainable economic activities than currently covered by the EU Taxonomy.
 This percentage is likely to increase over time as more economic activities are added to the Taxonomy.
 The minimum share of investments in transitional activities is 0%, while the minimum share of investments in enabling activities is 0%.

-- F) Monitoring of sustainable investment objective: The extent to which the sustainable investment objective has been achieved is continuously monitored.
+F) Monitoring of sustainable investment

+objective: The extent to which the sustainable investment objective has been achieved is continuously monitored.
 Included in this assessment is the performance of the sustainability indicators in a quantitative and qualitative manner as well as against established targets.
-In order to monitor the attainment of its sustainable investment objectives, the fund measures its exposure to the Triodos transitions, its absolute and relative contribution to SDGs and its carbon footprint relative to its benchmark. - G) Methodologies: Triodos IM uses the Triodos Impact Management Cycle as an overarching tool to manage its impact.
-Impact management is about actively steering our means to optimise positive impact and minimise negative impact.
+In order to monitor the attainment of its sustainable investment objectives, the fund measures its exposure to the Triodos transitions, its absolute and relative contribution to SDGs and its carbon footprint relative to its benchmark.

+G) Methodologies: Triodos IM uses the Triodos Impact Management Cycle as an overarching tool to manage its impact.
+Impact management is about actively steering the means to optimise positive impact and minimise negative impact.
 In order to do so, Triodos IM develops a Theory of Change, which serves as a basis to set impact objectives and set and measure sustainability indicators.
-Triodos IM verifies that the outcomes meet the targets and expectations and if not, why not, and Triodos IM defines what actions should be taken (i.e. capital allocation decisions, engagement or thought leadership) to optimise the contribution to impact. - H) Data sources and processing: To determine whether a (potential) investment contributes to the sustainable investment objective, several data sources are used.
+Tridos IM verifies that the outcomes meet the targets and expectations and if not, why not, and Triodos IM defines what actions should be taken (i.e. capital allocation decisions, engagement or thought leadership) to optimise the contribution to impact.

+H) Data sources and processing: To determine whether a (potential) investment contributes to the sustainable investment objective, several data sources are used.
 Independent research provider ISS ESG is the source for the SDG Impact Rating Products and Services score.
-These scores assess the overall impact of a company's product portfolio on the
+These scores assess the overall impact of a company's product portfolio on the achievement of the SDGs.
+Secondly, for every investee an investment analyst consults relevant public disclosures such as the annual report.
+Where no detailed information is available, own estimations are used.